This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Philippines.

 Value Added Tax (VAT) is the main type of indirect taxation in the Philippines.

-The rates of VAT that are applied to goods and services in the Philippines are; the standard rate of 12% and the zero rate.
-In addition, some goods and services are exempted from VAT.
+The rates of VAT that are applied to goods and services in the Philippines are the standard rate of 12% and the zero rate.
+In addition, some goods and services are exempt from VAT.

-The input tax on purchases of goods, properties or services related to zero-rated sales shall be available as input tax credit against the output tax due from transactions subject to the 12% VAT rate, or can be recovered from the government by applying for a tax refund or tax credit.
+Input VAT related to zero-rated sales may be used as an input tax credit against output tax due from transactions subject to the 12% VAT rate, or it may be recovered from the government by applying for a tax refund or tax credit.
+On the other hand, input VAT attributable to its VAT-exempt sales forms part of the cost to acquire what was purchased.

-A taxpayer who either makes or intends to make taxable supplies of goods or services in the course or furtherance of a business must register for VAT if the value of its annual gross sales and/or receipts exceed Php 3,000,000, or is expected to exceed the limit in the near future.
+A taxpayer who either makes or intends to make taxable supplies of goods or services in the course or furtherance of a business must register for VAT if the value of its annual gross sales exceed Php 3,000,000, or is expected to exceed the limit in the near future.
 A business can register on a voluntary basis even if the registration limit has not been exceeded.
-Taxpayers who opted to not register are required to pay 3% tax on their gross quarterly sales or receipts.
+Taxpayers who opted not to register are required to pay 3% tax on their gross quarterly sales.

 Branches must register separately from the head or main office, although only one consolidated VAT return must be filed for the principal place of business or head office and its branches.